The University of Santo Tomas, through the Department of Marketing...

 Utility Clerk

-Under the leadership of Assoc.
-Prof. Leonardo M. Canoy, Jr., PhD, the College successfully transitioned to the K-12 curriculum.
-In compliance with the Commission of Higher Education’s Memorandum No. 18, series of 2017, BSBA major in Human Resource Development Management was changed to BSBA major in Human Resource Management.
-In 2019, the Bachelor of Science in Entrepreneurship program was granted the Level III reaccredited status by PACUCOA and was awarded the distinction as the First Level III BS Entrepreneurship program in NCR.
+Led by Assoc.
+Prof. Leonardo M. Canoy, Jr., PhD, the College successfully transitioned to the K-12 curriculum and renamed the BSBA major in Human Resource Development Management to Human Resource Management in 2017.
+In 2019, the BS Entrepreneurship program achieved Level III reaccredited status, becoming the first Level III BS Entrepreneurship program in NCR.